yunaxin/Spotify_Predictive_Model/README.md

   frameborder="0">
 </iframe>
 After performing the permutation test, we obtained a p-value of 0.0.
 Since the p-value is less than 0.05, we reject the null hypothesis.
 This suggests that the missingness of `tempo` does depend on `release_year`.

+To further validate our findings, we also explored the relationship between tempo missingness and several other observed variables in the dataset.
+Across these additional permutation tests, the observed test statistics were consistently much larger than those generated under the null distributions.
+These results align with the two tests presented above and provide further support for our conclusion that the missingness of tempo is more consistent with a MAR mechanism than an MCAR mechanism.

 ## Hypothesis Testing